 Interpreting in Mental Health Settings

 Mental health settings can be one of the most complex of all the interpreting contexts.
 Combining health, culture, communication, the interpreter must navigate sensitive communication processes.
-This engaging and intensive educational program provides a unique training opportunity offered only in BC.
-Interpreting in mental health settings is complex and requires additional personal and professional skills.
+This engaging and intensive educational program provides a unique training opportunity, the only one of its kind in Canada.
 This program will give interpreters the additional competencies to work in an area where specifically trained interpreters are in demand.

 Interpreting in Legal Settings